krlove/eloquent-model-generator/README.md

 ### Overriding default options globally

-Instead of spcifying options each time when executing the command you can create a config file named `eloquent_model_generator.php` at project's `config` directory with your own default values.
+Instead of specifying options each time when executing the command you can create a config file named `eloquent_model_generator.php` at project's `config` directory with your own default values.
 Generator already contains its own config file at `Resources/config.php` with following options:
 ```php
 <?php